nightnetwrk/.github/profile/README.md

 ## Upcoming Projects

  - Midnight.
-(Still unsure about this but would be the sequel to Night. v3 as a v4)
+(Still unsure about this but would be the sequel to Night. v3 as a complete refresh

 ## Important Info